 Go Bars, and Gluten-Free Good to Go Bars are also convenient take-along options

 when you don’t have time to prepare a snack.
+Or, if you're on Phase 1, pack a Jumpstarts Carb Control bar for quick energy.
 To carry your water, use a

 reusable water bottle or canteen made out of polycarbonate.